omar-5/Chrome-Extenstion/README.md

 # Traker
 ## A simple chrome extension that is used to save muiltiple URLs in a local storage

-Using HTML, CSS, and javaScript I created this simple chrome extension.
+Using HTML, CSS, javaScript, and jQuery I created this simple chrome extension.
 The user can surf many browsers and save their links even by copy and paste the link into the input then hit the **SAVE INPUT** button or directly by clicking **TAB SAVE** button which automatically gets and saves the link of the current tab opened by the user. **The URLs are not deleted, even if the user exits google**, unless the user double-clicks the **DELETE ALL** button

 ## Guide to install and run Traker